-You should contact your GP for advice if you have any of the symptoms above.
+You should contact a doctor for advice if you have any of the symptoms above.

-Wash your skin or eyes (removing any contact lenses first) with lukewarm water for at least 10-15 minutes if they come into contact with mercury.
+Wash your skin or eyes (removing any contact lenses first) with lukewarm water for at least 10 to 15 minutes if they come into contact with mercury.